REASON FOR POLICY:

 First or Business Class Travel

-- Any flight segment has a scheduled in-air flight time* in excess of five hours.
+- Any flight segment that has a scheduled in-air flight time* in excess of five hours.
 (Connecting flights involving at least one flight segment with a scheduled in-air flight time in excess of five hours may also be booked in business class).

 - A documented medical condition which requires a reasonable accommodation that has been approved by the University’s Leave Management office.